 Step 3: Tap on Storage followed by Clear cache.

-To do so, tap on Google Play Store under Settings > Apps.
-Tap on the three-dot icon at the top and select Uninstall updates.
+Step 3: Tap on the three-dot icon at the top and select Uninstall updates.

-Repeat the steps for Google Play Services.
+Step 4: Repeat the steps for Google Play Services.
 Then restart your phone.
 Wait for 2-3 minutes and then try downloading apps from Play Store.

-Boot in Safe Mode
+6. Boot in Safe Mode

 To boot in safe mode, press the power button on your phone until you see the power options.
-Then hold the Power off option, and the interface will ask you whether you want to boot in the safe mode.
+Then, hold the Power off option, and the interface will ask you whether you want to boot in the safe mode.
 Choose the relevant option.

 If the above method doesn’t work, switch off your phone.
 Then keep the power button pressed to turn it on.
-Once you see the manufacturer logo, release the power button, and immediately hold the volume down key.
-Keep it pressed till you are taken to the safe mode.
+Once you see the manufacturer logo, release the power button and immediately hold the volume down key.
+Keep it pressed till you are taken to safe mode.
 You will see the text Safe mode.